Home » Fundamental Analysis

 exchange Pending home sales – The index of pending home sales can be used as a precursor of actual home sales, since about 80% of pending home sales become actual home sales within 2 or 3 months.
 This indicator is more accurate compared to other housing market indicators, as it samples more than 20% of the market.
 Better-than-anticipated performance of the index will usually support the US Dollar.

 exchange Existing home sales – Released by the National Association of Realtors every month, the report on existing home sales presents sales and values of condos, co-ops and single-family houses.
 Existing home sales actually do not cause a real direct effect on the US economy, because there is no economic activity (nothing is produced with the sale).
-Therefore, this report has a limited impact on the US Dollar, unlike the new home sales data (which is related with considerable economic activity).
+Therefore, this report has a limited impact on the US Dollar, unlike the new home sales data (which is related to considerable economic activity).

 Traders will look into the existing home sales numbers, as they suggest where the economy is headed, in general.
 Owning a house is often considered as a sign of wealth and, unlike money wealth that is concentrated in particular regions, housing wealth is equally distributed throughout the country.